oskarrough/slaytheweb/DOCUMENTATION.md

 Once the draw pile is empty, and you attempt to draw, the discard pile is reshuffled into the draw pile.

 Cards also have a `target` property to suggest which targets the card should affect.
-Targets include `player`, `enemyX` (where x is the monster's index, starting from 0) and `all enemies`.
+Targets include `player`, `enemyX` (where x is the monster's index, starting from 0) and `allEnemies`.

 For more advanced cards, you can define (custom) actions to run when the card is played.
 To limit when a a card can be played, use "conditions" (see the source code).